arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 1. Open the template that you created in the previous exercise.

 2. Let's parametrize the name of the resources.
-Start with the Website name.
-To do this, in the parameters section of the template, define the following parameter.
+Start with the Website name by defining the following parameter in the parameters section of the template.

 	<!-- mark:2-4 -->
 	````JavaScript